ibm-cloud-docs/account/context-restrictions-what-is.md

 ### Multifactor authentication
 {: #context-restrictions-mfa}

 Multifactor authentication (MFA) requires identities to authenticate by using another authentication factor beyond an ID and password.
 By setting a lower MFA level requirement, you’re allowing users who meet or exceed that requirement to authenticate.
-For example, if your rule requires users to authenticate with MFA Level 1, users that have MFA Level 2 are still compliant since Level 2 exceeds the security criteria for Level 1.
-The MFA levels below name the minimum MFA factor for each level.
+For example, if your rule requires users to authenticate with MFA LEVEL1, users that have MFA LEVEL2 are still compliant since LEVEL2 exceeds the security criteria for LEVEL1.
+The following MFA levels name the minimum MFA factor for each level.
 For more information, see [IBM Cloud multifactor authentication](/docs/account?topic=account-types).

-* Level 1: Email-based MFA
+* LEVEL1: Email-based MFA
-* Level 2: TOTP MFA
+* LEVEL2: TOTP MFA
-* Level 3: U2F MFA
+* LEVEL3: U2F MFA

+In addition to LEVEL1, LEVEL2, and LEVEL3 MFA, the context-based restrictions rule also supports the value `IAM_ACCOUNT_SETTING`, which means that the rule's MFA value matches whatever you define as the MFA requirement for your account.
+This way, any changes to your account's MFA settings automatically applies to the rule.
+For more information, see [MFA options](/docs/account?topic=account-types#mfa-options).

+If an option is selected from the **MFA for users with an IBMid** section in the IAM authentication settings, the MFA value from IAM is mapped to LEVEL2 MFA in context-based restrictions.
+MFA is applied to both federated and nonfederated users, even if **Non-federated user** is selected.
+{: note}

 Only some services support the ability to specify MFA in a rule.
 {: preview}

 ## Access requirements
 {: #cbr-access-reqs}